Axiom0599/GenerativeArt-Python/README.md

 # GenerativeArt_NFT
- played around with Samila, which I think is a package and an application.
+played around with Samila, which is a package and an application.

 Samila is a generative art generator written in Python.
 Samila lets you create images based on many thousands of points.
 The position of every single point is calculated by a formula that has random parameters.
 Because of the random numbers, every image looks different.